 - Long-tail keywords enable the context of your content

 - You will have better conversion using long-tail keywords

 - Content that is focused on long-tail keywords provides more value to readers

 Solution: Use tools like Google Keyword Planner, SEMRush, Ahrefs, and Google Autosuggest to find long-tail keywords.
 We would suggest using Google Autosuggest if you’re just starting.
 And keep your eyes on related searches at the bottom of search result pages.
 Always remember that questions can be long-tail keywords too.
-Browse Quora or niche-based forums and look at the questions people are seeking answers for.
+Browse Quora or niche-based forums and look at the questions people are seeking answers to.
 Target these keywords in developing your content.

-Your Web Pages Takes Time to Load
+Your Web Pages Take Time to Load

 Google has officially announced that page loading time is one of the factors they consider in ranking web pages in search result pages.